-scale Copernicus Forecasting System (CMEMS MED-MFC), with a $1/16^{\circ}$ horizontal resolution (Simoncelli S., 2017).
-The atmospheric forcing is provided every 3 hours at $1/20^{\circ}$ resolution by the Spanish Meteorological Agency (AEMET) through the HIRLAM model (Undén et al., 2002).
+The vertical mixing coefficients are set using the generic length scale (GLS) turbulence closure scheme (Umlauf and Burchard (2003); with parameters p = 2.0, m = 1.0, and n =-0.67 as in line 1 of their Table 7).
+The bathymetry is derived from a 1' database (Smith and Sandwell, 1997).
+The simulation used in this study is initialized from and nested within the larger scale Copernicus Forecasting System (CMEMS MED-MFC) with a $1/16^{\circ}$ horizontal resolution (Simoncelli et al., 2017).
+The atmospheric forcing is provided every 3 h at $1/20^{\circ}$ resolution by the Spanish Meteorological Agency (AEMET) through the HIRLAM model (Undén et al., 2002).
 These fields are used to compute surface turbulent and momentum fluxes through bulk formulae.
 Atmospheric pressure forcing is neglected to avoid SSH high-frequency variability issues.
-Inflows from the six major rivers in the region are considered as point sources, using daily climatological values.
+Inflows from the six major rivers in the region are considered point sources using daily climatological values.
 Tides are not considered in the model.

-A multi-year free-run hindcast spanning the period from 2009 to 2018 (Mourre et al., 2018; Aguiar et al., 2019) has been used as control simulation.
+A multi-year free-run hindcast spanning the period from 2009 to 2018 (Mourre et al., 2018; Aguiar et al., 2019) was used as a control simulation.
 This simulation also provides the initial state for the data assimilative simulations starting on 20 September 2014.
-Fig 2 shows the mean surface field of the control run during the simulation period (20 September to 20 October 2014) together with the mean surface currents measured by the HFR for the same period.
-The HFR observations depict an average southward current west of 0.8E.
-This current is deviated towards the south-east of 38.7N, and the flow is directed northward in the eastern side of the coverage area, close to Ibiza and Formentera coast.
-The control run represents this overall pattern, but with a significant overestimation of the mean velocities and a spatial mismatch of the eastward deviation of the flow (this deviation occurs too much to the east in the model).
+Figure 2 shows the mean surface field of the control run during the simulation period (20 September to 20 October 2014) together with the mean surface currents measured by the HFR for the same period.
+The HFR observations depict an average southward current west of 0.8° E. This current is deviated towards the south-east of 38.7° N, and the flow is directed northward in the eastern side of the coverage area, close to the Ibiza and Formentera coast.
+The control run represents this overall pattern but with a significant overestimation of the mean velocities and a spatial mismatch of the eastward deviation of the flow (this deviation occurs too much to the east in the model).

-175 2.3 Data Assimilation System
+2.3 Data assimilation system